3782291211/laravel-api/README.md

 - Production deployment is linked to a live PSQL database hosted remotely with a different provider.
 - Expressive Laravel-specific syntax with extensive method-chaining, allowing for more concise code structure.
 - Developed in a test-driven manner using PHPUnit and Laravel's fluent JSON syntax (based on closures and the AssertableJson class).
+- Automated testing with a CI/CD workflow configured using Github Actions.
 - Architected using an object-oriented MVC pattern
 - Authentication services implemented using Sanctum
     - Users are able to sign up and log in.